hexagonix/Doc/Hexagonix/README.en.md

 </div>

 <div align="justify">

+In this document, you will find a tutorial to run Hexagonix on your computer, both in a virtualized version and natively.
+Remember that it is necessary to have an x86 architecture computer or an emulator, if you are using a device of another architecture for testing.

-First of all, read the license below regarding the use and redistribution of Hexagonix (binaries and source code).
+Read the license below regarding the use and redistribution of Hexagonix (binaries and source code).

 </div>